academic-innovation/django-lti/docs/oidc_initiation.rst

         ), name="init"),
         # ...
     ]

-The ``registration_uuid`` parameter is a reference to the :attr:`LtiRegistration.uuid <lti_tool.models.LtiRegistration.uuid>` property, and is used to identify the platform registration associated with the initiation request.

 The ``main_msg``, ``click_msg``, and ``loading_msg`` **optional** arguments are
 passed to ``DjangoOIDCLogin.enable_check_cookies()`` to generate messages shown